|

 You

-can access this same cheat in both the retail
+can enable the same cheat in both the retail

 Japanese